 As you know, you can load datasets into Mnova just by dragging&dropping the folder(s) containing the raw data.
-Alternatively, you can just load the FID by following the 'File/Open' (Ctrl/Cmd +O as a shortcut) and since Mnova 9.1.0, you could also use the Data Browser to load your datasets, just by double clicking on the applicable folder (or by dragging&dropping):
+Alternatively, you can just load the FID by following the 'File/Open' (Ctrl/Cmd +O as a shortcut) and

 If the Data Browser is not displayed on your screen, just follow the menu 'View/Panel/Data Browser'.